Signs Of Avocado Allergy

 Signs of Avocado Allergy

 The allergy symptoms usually appear rather quickly but can sometimes manifest an hour or more later.
-Stomach discomfort and gastrointestinal problems are usually associated with this allergy.
-But for some, the symptoms may not be as mild as that.
-If you are hypersensitive to latex, eating an avocado might give you anaphylactic shock.
+Stomach discomfort and digestive problems are the usual symptoms.
+But for those who are hypersensitive to latex, eating an avocado might even bring on an anaphylactic shock.

 Adults are not the only ones who are diagnosed with avocado allergy; even infants are known to show intolerance to avocado.
 As a parent, you should be wary of baby food contents, especially if your baby has already been diagnosed with latex allergy.